walmartlabs/lacinia/README.md

 or send a request to another web service.

-After injecting resolvers, it is necessary to compile the schema; this step performs validations, provide defaults, and organizes the schema for efficient execution of queries.
+After injecting resolvers, it is necessary to compile the schema; this step performs validations, provides defaults, and organizes the schema for efficient execution of queries.

 This needs only be done once, in application startup code: